 Recent research suggests that there is a potentially strong relationship between gambling as a means of escape and the presence of pathological gambling.
 The goal of the present study was to establish whether there was a correlation between endorsing gambling as a means of escape and how participants played video poker in a laboratory setting.
 Forty eight participants completed several questionnaires and then played video poker.
 Results demonstrated that endorsement of gambling as a means of escape, as measured by the Gambling Functional Assessment (Dixon & Johnson, 2007), was significantly positively correlated with number of credits risked during video-poker play.
 It was not, however, correlated with number of hands played or number of errors made.
 The results therefore support the idea that escape and gambling have a unique relationship and suggest that this relationship may display itself as increased risk taking.

-Weatherly, Jeffrey N. Ph.
-D.; Montes, Kevin S.; and Christopher, Danielle M.
+Weatherly, Jeffrey N.; Montes, Kevin S.; and Christopher, Danielle M.

 "Investigating the Relationship Between Escape and Gambling Behavior,"

 Analysis of Gambling Behavior: Vol. 4

 Available at: https://repository.stcloudstate.edu/agb/vol4/iss2/1